Sinking of the RMS Lusitania: Board of Trade investigation

-On 10 June, just before the hearing, significant changes were made to the Defence of the Realm Act, which made it an offence to collect or publish information about the nature, use, or carriage of "war materials" for any reason.
-Previously, this had only been an offence if the information was collected to aid the enemy.
-This was used to prohibit discussion about the ship's cargo.
-The rifle cartridges carried by Lusitania were mentioned during the case, Lord Mersey stating that "the 5,000 cases of ammunition on board were 50 yards away from where the torpedo struck the ship".

 An additional hearing took place on 1 July, at the insistence of Joseph Marichal, who was threatening to sue Cunard for their poor handling of the disaster.
 He testified that the second explosion had sounded to him like the rattling of machine gun fire and appeared to be below the second class dining room at the rear of the ship where he had been seated.
-Information about Marechal's background was sought out by the British government and then distorted and leaked to the press so as to discredit him.
+Information about Marichal's background was sought out by the British government and then distorted and leaked to the press so as to discredit him.
+The rifle cartridges Marichal alluded to were mentioned during the case, with Lord Mersey stating that "the 5,000 cases of ammunition on board were 50 yards away from where the torpedo struck the ship, there were no other explosives on board".
+All had agreed they could not have caused the second explosion.

-Captain Turner, the Cunard Company, and the Royal Navy were absolved of any negligence, and all blame was placed on the German government.
-Lord Mersey found that Turner "exercised his judgment for the best" and that the blame for the disaster "must rest solely with those who plotted and with those who committed the crime".
+In the end, Captain Turner, the Cunard Company, and the Royal Navy were absolved of any negligence, and all blame was placed on the German government.
+Lord Mersey found that Turner did deviate from Admiralty instructions which may have saved the ship, but such instructions were suggestions more than orders.
+Thus, the captain had "exercised his judgment for the best" and that the blame for the disaster "must rest solely with those who plotted and with those who committed the crime".

-Two days after he closed the inquiry, Lord Mersey waived his fees for the case and formally resigned.
-His last words on the subject were: "The Lusitania case was a damned, dirty business!"
-The full report has never been made available to the public.
-A copy was thought to exist amongst Lord Mersey's private papers after his death, but has since proved untraceable.
+According to Simpson, Lord Mersey later told his children: "The Lusitania case was a damned, dirty business!"
+While a public report was presented to Parliament and reported on by the British press, Simpson suggests the existence of a fuller, secret report, which might exist amongst Lord Mersey's private papers after his death, but has since proved untraceable.
+Bailey and Ryan are of the opinion that Mersey decided to "whitewash" Turner, having indicated suspicion of mismanagement from Turner and Cunard in his questioning.
+Admiral Inglefield had suggested he blame Turner for disobeying Admiralty orders, but Mersey had responded that this may help strengthen Germany's case.
+When the verdict came, it was met with anger and surprise from Lusitania survivors.